navsin189/ncurses/docs/learning_git/README.md

 - second object have all the details that is newly created tree key, author, committer, and commit message

 ![new commit](git_commit.PNG)

+### Note

+- echo 'high-five' > file2.txt
+- git add .
+- new object created
+- echo 'high-five' > file3.txt
+- git add .
+- no new object created, git will not create new blob objects for it.
+It’ll use the previous blob object to track it.
+  > This means that git only tracks the data in the file along with the file name… instead of directly tracking the files.